 We go through so much shit in our lives, it’s easy to get stuck in the victim mentality.
 The problem with this is it can keep us stuck and bring more negativity in our lives.

-Most of my life I have been stuck playing the victim, which means I have given my power away and felt stuck in a negativity trap.
+A lot of my life I was stuck playing the victim, which means I have given my power away and felt stuck in a negativity trap.

-When we get stuck playing the victim it can affect all areas of our lives.
+When we are constantly in the victim mindset it can affect all areas of our lives.
 We stop being able to solve problems and tend to think that everything that happens to us is out of our control.

 Of course, there are so many things we don’t have control over but what we do have is the control over how we let things affect our lives.